Mallack/Route-Planner-Udacity/README.md

 # Route-Planner-project5
-This is Project 5 code for intro self driving cars Nanodegree by Udacity.
-Code is written Python
+This is Project 5 "implement Route Planner" code for intro self driving cars Nanodegree by Udacity. the Route Planner uses A* algorithm to find the shortest path in a map.